AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/08-MatrixNN/08-MatrixNN.markdown

 	^ output
 ```

-Once the error are backpropated, weights and biases can be updated using:
+Once the error are backpropagated, weights and biases can be updated using:

 ```Smalltalk
 NMLayer>>update